Public Information Program

 - the requester’s inspecting the record; or

-- the first quarter-hour of staff time in compiling and obtaining the record.
+- the first quarter-hour of staff time in responding to a records request (except as provided below).

 An additional charge of $_____ shall be charged per each page of a document which has been requested to be certified.